 Schema file - We create and upload a schema.sql file that you can use to create tables that match the data in the files.
 The file will be alongside the Funnel data files.

-lastRun file - We create and upload a lastRun.txt file after all files have been successfully shared that you can use to trigger the next step in your process.
+Summary file - You can select to include summary file that is created and uploaded after all files have been successfully shared.
+You can use this file to trigger the next step in your process.
 Exactly how you do this depends on the file storage you are using, and is beyond the scope of this article.

 Why doesn't Funnel support more SQL databases?